intezzz/Jnet-Scrapper/README.md

 For other calendars, it should work if you paste the calendar link to where it says "subscribe with url" under calendar settings -> add calendar / subscribe to calendar
 The detailed instructions cannot be listed here right now.

+## Bug reports

+There are still some errors that are constantly happening, when I am not available to fix right away.
+If the calendar is not updating for a significant amount of time (for example, not updating regular shows which should be updated weekly), please do not hesitate to contact me, I will fix them asap.

 ## Contacts

 - Twitter [@heyworldhi](https://twitter.com/heyworldhi)